oceanprotocol/barge/README.md

 * [Docker](https://www.docker.com/get-started)
 * [Docker Compose](https://docs.docker.com/compose/)

-Populate the following in `brizo.env` file:
+Populate the following in the `brizo.env` file:

-* All of the `AZURE_`... related variables: necessary for `Brizo` to serve consume requests
+* All of the `AZURE_`... related variables: necessary for `Brizo` to serve consume requests.
+You will get the values if you go through the [Azure Storage tutorial in the Ocean Protocol docs](https://docs.oceanprotocol.com/tutorials/azure-for-brizo/).

 ## Get Started